ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IVehiclePropagatorSP3.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.stkobjects.IVehiclePropagatorSP3.interpolation_order`
+              - An interpolation order of 1 specifies linear interpolation and is appropriate for closely spaced data or data with significant jitter.
+Higher interpolation orders yield more accurate interpolation when the data is smooth and continuous.
             * - :py:attr:`~ansys.stk.core.stkobjects.IVehiclePropagatorSP3.interpolation_method`
+              - By default, the SP3 propagator uses the standard Lagrange interpolation scheme, interpolating position and velocity separately.
+Some files may be configured to allow the Hermitian interpolation.
             * - :py:attr:`~ansys.stk.core.stkobjects.IVehiclePropagatorSP3.interpolate_across_boundaries`
+              - Whether to interpolate across file boundaries.
+If this option is set, STK will interpolate ephemeris steps according to the user-defined Step Size between the end of one SP3 file and the beginning of the next.
             * - :py:attr:`~ansys.stk.core.stkobjects.IVehiclePropagatorSP3.extrapolate1_past_end`
+              - Extrapolate 1 step beyond last data point.
+If this option is selected, STK will calculate an additional ephemeris step beyond the last data point provided by the SP3 file(s) assigned to the satellite.
             * - :py:attr:`~ansys.stk.core.stkobjects.IVehiclePropagatorSP3.satellite_identifier`
+              - Gets or sets a selected satellite identifier.
             * - :py:attr:`~ansys.stk.core.stkobjects.IVehiclePropagatorSP3.files`
+              - Access and manipulate the collection of SP3 files.
+You can add multiple files to a single satellite object and - if there are no gaps between the files - the whole ephemeris will be propagated in sequence.
             * - :py:attr:`~ansys.stk.core.stkobjects.IVehiclePropagatorSP3.available_identifiers`
+              - An array of available satellite identifiers.

 Import detail